-My husband and I enjoy playing board games together.
-However, after we had kids, most of our board games stayed tucked away in the closet.
-It was hard even to play board games with each other while we had babies or toddlers around.
+When my kids were young, most of our board games stayed tucked away in the closet.
+It was hard to play board games while we had babies or toddlers around.
 Then we started finding board games for preschoolers to play too.
 Now, we enjoy pulling out games to play as a family.
 Here’s our favourite board games for preschoolers.

 Board games are a great way for kids to learn so many things.
 Scholastic notes that “in addition to teaching them about teamwork, patience, and how to win and lose gracefully, board games can actually benefit kids’ brains and language development.”
 Board games also provide hours of family fun—I still have fond memories of crazy Sorry! games with my brothers, and playing epic Monopoly games over Christmas vacations.

 UPDATED 2020 with NEW board games for preschoolers.
 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.

 Our Favourite Board Games for Preschoolers

 We ventured into playing board games with preschoolers by trying to teach Sunshine to play Sorry.
 It’s a fairly simple board game that I enjoyed when I was growing up (in fact, I have every card and move in the game memorized).
 So we pulled it out.
 Lily had fun rearranging her four pieces while we attempted to teach Sunshine about turning cards, following instructions, taking turns, counting spaces… maybe it was more complicated than I had thought.

 Lily wanted to flip cards too.
 One game took much longer than I remembered.
 But the girls enjoyed it, so we’ve pulled the board out a few times since that first attempt.
 It’s a good learning tool; they work on their counting and turn-taking skills and Mommy works on her patience.